Hydroxyzine

 Myasthenia gravis

-Caution in administration of hydroxyzine is required in patients suffering from myasthenia gravis.
+Because of its potential anticholinergic effects, hydroxyzine should be used with caution in patients suffering from myasthenia gravis.

 Pregnancy

-Hydroxyzine crosses the placental barrier which may lead to higher foetal than maternal concentrations.
+Hydroxyzine crosses the placental barrier leading to higher foetal than maternal concentrations.
+To date, no relevant epidemiological data are available relating to exposure to hydroxyzine during pregnancy.

 Nursing mothers